macroflight/psxhacks/router/docs/NOTES.md

 ### FRDP IDENT

-`addon=FRANKENROUTER:IDENT:<sim or router name>` is sent by a router to another to suggest a display name for itself in the upstream router logs
+`addon=FRANKENROUTER:IDENT:<simulator name>:<router name>` is sent by
+a router to another to suggest a display name for itself in the upstream router status display and logs.

 ### FRDP CLIENTINFO